SAML-Toolkits/python3-saml/README.md

 #### Warning ####

+Release 1.2.6 adds the use defusedxml that will prevent XEE and other attacks based on the abuse of XML.
+(CVE-2017-9672)

 Update python3-saml to >= 1.2.1, 1.2.0 had a bug on signature validation process (when using wantAssertionsSigned and wantMessagesSigned).
 [CVE-2016-1000251](https://github.com/distributedweaknessfiling/DWF-Database-Artifacts/blob/master/DWF/2016/1000251/CVE-2016-1000251.json)

 1.2.0 version includes a security patch that contains extra validations that will prevent signature wrapping attacks.